golang/website/_content/blog/tour.md

 compile, and run from the tour itself.
 (The technology behind the [Go Playground](/doc/play/) does the work.)

-The tour has three sections.
+The tour has four sections.
 The first section covers basic syntax and data structures;
 the second discusses methods and interfaces;
+the third is about Generics;
-and the third introduces Go's concurrency primitives.
+and the fourth introduces Go's concurrency primitives.
 Each section concludes with a few exercises so you can practice what you've learned.

 So, what are you waiting for?
 [Get started now!](/tour/)